1 9 7 6 – 1 9 9 9 (UK)

 The show was the brainchild of producer Phillip Gilbert, who saw the potential after stumbling across a sheepdog trial in Northumberland.
-Somehow the idea survived the cynical scrutiny of BBC execs and made its debut in 1976.
+Somehow the idea survived the cynical scrutiny of BBC execs and made its debut on 17 February 1976.

 Archetypal gruff countryman Phil Drabble (personal credo: “If a ferret bites you, it’s nearly always your fault”) hosted it for 18 years before Robin Page took over, with learned expert Eric Halsall commentating.